Teradata/stacki-ace/README.md

 backend Pi (use the same procedure you used to copy `stacki-centos.img` to your frontend Pi's MicroSD card).

 > **Warning**: If you do this on the frontend Pi itself, it may shut off due some USB power issue with the Raspberry Pi.
-It is best to copy `stacki-ace.img` to the same machine you used to copy `stack-centos.img`.
+It is best to copy `stacki-ace.img` to the same machine you used to copy `stacki-centos.img`.

 * Put the MicroSD card into your backend Pi and power it on.